Poway, California: American settlement

 American settlers began to come to the valley for farming purposes in the late antebellum period.
-Few records of this time have survived, and not until 1894 and the inception of the Poway Progress did the town's history become a thing of record.
+Few records of this time have survived, and not until 1894 and the inception of the Poway Progress was the town's history regularly recorded.
 In 1887, about 800 people lived and farmed in Poway.
 Around the start of the 20th century, Poway farmers had moderate success in the production and vending of fruit, grain, and dairy products.
 The expansion, however, failed to follow agricultural success.

 Poway has a creek and fertile soil, but the lack of easily available water prevented the settlement from attracting large-scale farmers and the accompanying population growth.
 In 1954 the Poway Municipal Water District was established to utilize water from the Colorado River Aqueduct.
 In 1957, following the sewer system's completion, developers built housing tracts.

-In 1980 Poway incorporated and was nicknamed "the City in the Country".
+It became a city on December 1, 1980.
+It was nicknamed "the City in the Country".
 Poway no longer relies on agriculture for its primary source of income and has instead transitioned into a residential community for those who work for employers in and around the San Diego area.
 According to a recent state government estimate, the population of Poway has grown since that last census to 50,542.
 It has been designated a "Tree City" for the last decade.

 Major portions of the town were evacuated during both the 2003 Cedar Fire and 2007 Witch Creek Fire.

 In 2004, the City of Poway adopted the 1st Light Armored Reconnaissance Battalion, 1st Marine Division, based out of nearby Camp Pendleton.
 The Fred L. Kent Post 7907 of the Veterans of Foreign Wars has been the official go-between with the battalion, which has been redeployed at least once to Iraq since its adoption.

-The pop-punk bands Blink-182, Unwritten Law, Pivit and The Frights originated in Poway, California.
+The pop-punk bands Blink-182, Unwritten Law, Pivit and the Frights originated in Poway, California.